Get the Flash Stretch Assessment. Maximize Tiering to Offset Price Hikes. Learn How

 Unstructured data is typically stored across file systems (NAS) and object storage.
 Unlike structured data in databases, it is harder to search, analyze, and govern, which creates challenges for cost control, compliance, and AI initiatives.

-What are Unstructured Data Types by Industry?
+What are some Unstructured Data Types by Industry?

 Unstructured data is the predominant data type that is generated by most applications today, from self-driving cars, to Internet of Things (IOT) devices, to genome sequencers, to video and audio files.
 Most of the data we generate and use today is unstructured.
 Here are some examples of unstructured data types industry: